Tips if you’re thinking about starting your own business

 5 Give yourself a time limit

 Yep, as with everything – you can’t keep plugging away at something if it just isn’t going to happen!
 So set yourself a time limit and some milestones along the way.
 Every 3 months sit down and reflect to see if you’re moving in the direction you want to.
 If you aren’t, what needs to change?
+Maybe you might think of investing in a Registered Office address which could benefit your business.
 And put an end date in there too – if you are losing money still in 6 months then time to give it up and try something else.
 It can be a hard thing to do, but the best if you want to hit where you want to be!

 What do you think you need to do before starting your own business?
 Any golden tips for us?
 I’d love to hear more!